KwatMDPhD/Note/README.md

 :point_up: commands install `pkgr` into `~/.julia/bin`.

-If have not already, add it to the path by:
+If have not already, add it to the path:

 ```sh
 PATH=~/.julia/bin:$PATH